markchen8717/Foodi/README.md

 # Foodi
+## Note
 ## *As of V3.1.7, Foodi is closed source.
 This is an archived repo of Foodi.
-Foodi the app is still being maintained*
+Foodi the app is still actively maintained.*

 <a href="https://play.google.com/store/apps/details?id=com.SaltyNerd.Foodi" target="_blank">
   <img src="/Frontend/Images/foodi%20logo-white-bg-512x512.jpg" height="80"/>